janis-commerce/aws-listeners/docs/s3-listener.md

 You can customize them with the following methods and getters:

 ### async process()
-This method is required, and should have the logic of your Listener.
+This method is **REQUIRED**, and should have the logic of your Listener.

 The following methods will be inherited from the base Listener Class: